OCA/multi-company/website_multi_company/README.rst

    :alt: License: LGPL-3

 ============================
-Website Sale - Multi-Company
+Website - Multi-Company
 ============================

-This module provides the logic to isolate your e-commerce store using the company that is defined in the current website.
+This module allows for websites to be isolated by company.

+It does this by automatically maintaining a unique public user for each website and synchronizing the company between the two.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot